gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-03-19 Finished start_of_open_loop(), which forks the python/sqlite process to deal with ambiguity.
+3h
+* 2019-03-18 TG and I finished the JavaScript creating an example table from user input ("exem").
+3h
 * 2019-03-17 Continuing to fill out start_of_open_loop().
 5h
 * 2019-03-16 Got Exemplar running in Linux VM on PyCharm.
 2.75h
 * 2019-03-13 - 2019-03-15.
 Adjustments to Linux virtual machine, caught up on IRL chores.
 2.25h